Cinema

 CINE 472 Documentary Filmmaking Workshop (Units: 3)

-Prerequisites: Restricted to junior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+Exceptions to this limit require the permission of the instructor.

 CINE 474 Workshop in Fiction Filmmaking (Units: 3)

-Prerequisites: Restricted to junior Cinema majors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to junior Cinema majors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.
+Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
+CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 476 Experimental Filmmaking (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.
+Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
+CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 478 Exploration in Interactive Cinema (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.
+Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
+CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 480 Material Cinema Workshop (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.
+Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
+CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 502 Experiments in Cinematic Form (Units: 3)